Top-ranked James Madison defeats No. 11 Richmond 23-6

 HARRISONBURG, Va.
-(AP) — Ethan Ratke kicked three field goals to set a Colonial Athletic Association record and top-ranked James Madison drubbed eleventh-ranked Richmond 23-6 on Saturday, staking a claim for a CAA playoff berth.
+(AP) — Ethan Ratke kicked three field goals to set a Colonial Athletic Association record and top-ranked James Madison drubbed eleventh-ranked Richmond 23-6 on Saturday, staking a claim for an at-large playoff berth.

 The season-finale win wraps up the CAA South Division championship for the Dukes (5-0.
 3-0).
-Elsewhere in the CAA, Delaware (5-0, 4-0) defeated Villanova 27-20 to win the CAA North Division.
+Elsewhere, Delaware (5-0, 4-0) defeated Villanova 27-20 to win the CAA North Division, and a committee of CAA athletic directors (minus Delaware’s and James Madison’s) selected the Blue Hens as the conference’s automatic qualifier into the FCS playoffs.

-The conference was to announce which team would earn the automatic bid into the FCS playoffs later Saturday.
+James Madison will await an at-large bid into the 16-team post-season tournament.

 Ratke kicked a 27-yard field goal to give James Madison a 10-0 lead in the first quarter, establishing a new CAA career record with 65 field goals, eclipsing Towson’s Aidan O’Neill (2016-19).
 Ratke then kicked two more, pushing the new career mark to 67.